mfl0p/FactSieve/README.md

 A BOINC enabled OpenCL standalone sieve for factors of factorial prime candidates of the form n!+-1

+Using OpenMP for multithreaded factor verification on CPU.

 With contributions by
 * Yves Gallot
 * Mark Rodenkirch